deeppavlov/chatsky/docs/source/about_us.rst

 About us
 --------

-Dilog Flow Framework is developed by the DFF development department of `DeepPavlov <https://deeppavlov.ai>`_.
+Dialog Flow Framework is developed by the DFF development department of `DeepPavlov <https://deeppavlov.ai>`_.

 Founder and leader of the project -- Denis Kuznetsov.